lundqvistr/manual_medfak_research_data/manual.md

 3 | 1 | m | 38 | 31
 3 | 2 | m | 38 | 32

-If the unit of observation is a unique combination of more than one variable , such as here with id and time, then all cells should be filled with the correct content.
+If the unit of observation is a unique combination of more than one variable, such as here with id and time, then all cells should be filled with the correct content.

 #### All variables in the dataset have the same unit of observation
 <!---Kan behöva utvecklas...-->